Picture this: warm sandy beaches, striking natural beauty, and gorgeous coastlines as far as the eye can see.

 The city is known for the 19th-century gateway Arco da Vila, along with beautiful churches, and cool museums.

-If you enjoyed the prior bone church, you can also take a peek at the small bone chapel and ornate altar inside Igreja do Carmo.
+While you’re there, visit the cathedral of Santa Maria and check out the exhibitions at the Municipal Museum of Faro.
+If you enjoyed the other bone church you visited earlier, you can also take a peek at the small bone chapel and ornate altar inside Igreja do Carmo

 Other Must-See Places in the Algarve